-.xo) file whether the kernel is written in C/C++, OpenCL C, or RTL.
-During the linking stage, XO files from different kernels are linked with the platform to create the FPGA binary container file (.xclbin), or the hardware definition file (.xsa) used by the Vitis packaging process as described in Packaging the System.
+The kernel compilation process results in a Xilinx object (XO) file whether the kernel is written in C/C++, OpenCL C, or RTL.
+During the linking stage, XO files from different kernels are linked with the platform to create the FPGA binary container file (.xclbin) used by the host program.

 This command contains the following arguments: